watson0x90/DNSliveryV2/README.md

 - I have encountered several issues when working with the dig command.
 To pull the payload, I needed to specify the nameserver (`@ns.example.com`) in the dig command.
 I am narrowing down the best solution I can think of and will.

+## Future enhancements
+- Additional record type support for DNS
+- Python payload support.
+This will allow for a lot of fun encryption options
+- Either an interactive terminal to dynamically load payloads or a Vue.js interface where things can be handled on the fly.
+If I go the vue.js route, I might re-write this in GOlang...

 ---
 ## Old Documentation
 Easy files and payloads delivery over DNS.